encolajs/encolajs-enforma/docs/troubleshooting/faq.md

 ### Why isn't my form validating?

-Check these common issues:

 1. Ensure validators are correctly defined
-2. Verify validation triggers (default is `['input', 'blur', 'submit']`)
-3. Check for typos in field names
+2. Check for typos in field names
 4. Ensure your validators are registered correctly

+### Form is not resetting to the initial values

+Most likely it's because [the default function that creates a clone of the values](/core-concepts/configuration.md#behavior-configuration-behavior) is not powerful enough for your use-case

 ### My dynamic field conditions aren't working

-Common solutions:

 1. Make sure you're using the correct syntax: `$form.fieldName` or `$form['fieldName']`
 2. For nested properties, use optional chaining: `$form.address?.city`